MARLlib: A Scalable and Efficient Multi-agent Reinforcement Learning Library

-{\bf \href{https://github.com/oxwhirl/pymarl}{PyMARL}} \cite{pymarl} is the first and most well-known MARL library.
-All algorithms in PyMARL is built for SMAC \cite{samvelyan2019starcraft}, where agents learn to cooperate for a higher team reward.
-However, PyMARL has not been updated for a long time, and can not catch up with the recent progress.
-To address this, the extension versions of PyMARL are presented including PyMARL2 \cite{hu2021rethinking} and EPyMARL \cite{papoudakis2021benchmarking}.
+\item {\bf \href{https://github.com/oxwhirl/pymarl}{PyMARL}} \citep{samvelyan2019starcraft} is the first and most well-known MARL library.
+All algorithms in PyMARL are built for SMAC \citep{samvelyan2019starcraft}, where agents learn to cooperate for a higher team reward.
+However, PyMARL has not been updated for a long time and can not catch up with the recent progress.
+To address this, the extension versions of PyMARL are presented including PyMARL2 \citep{hu2021rethinking} and EPyMARL \citep{papoudakis2021benchmarking}.

-{\bf \href{https://github.com/hijkzzz/pymarl2}{PyMARL2}} \cite{hu2021rethinking} focuses on credit assignment mechanism and provide a finetuned QMIX \cite{rashid2018qmix} with state-of-art-performance on SMAC.
+\item {\bf \href{https://github.com/hijkzzz/pymarl2}{PyMARL2}} \citep{hu2021rethinking} is an extension of PyMARL and still focuses on credit assignment mechanism.
+It provides a finetuned QMIX \citep{rashid2018qmix} with state-of-art-performance on SMAC.
 The number of available algorithms increases to ten, with more code-level tricks incorporated.

+\item {\bf \href{https://github.com/starry-sky6688/MARL-Algorithms}{MARL-Algorithms}} \citep{MARLAlgorithms} is a library that covers broader topics compared to PyMARL including learning better credit assignment, communication-based learning, graph-based learning, and multi-task curriculum learning.
+Each topic has at least one algorithm, with nine implemented algorithms in total.
+The testing bed is limited to SMAC, a cooperative mult-agent benchmark.

-{\bf \href{https://github.com/uoe-agents/epymarl}{EPyMARL}} \cite{papoudakis2021benchmarking} is another extension for PyMARL that aims to present a comprehensive view on how to unify cooperative MARL algorithms.
-It first proposed the independent learning, value decomposition, and centralized critic categorization, but is restricted to cooperative algorithms.
+\item {\bf \href{https://github.com/uoe-agents/epymarl}{EPyMARL}} \citep{papoudakis2021benchmarking} is another extension for PyMARL that aims to present a comprehensive view on how to unify cooperative MARL algorithms.
+It first proposed independent learning, value decomposition, and centralized critic categorization but is restricted to cooperative settings.
 Nine algorithms are implemented in EPyMARL.
-Three more cooperative environments LBF \cite{christianos2020shared}, RWARE \cite{christianos2020shared}, and MPE \cite{lowe2017multi} are incorporated to evaluate the generalization of the algorithms.
+Three more cooperative environments LBF \citep{christianos2020shared}, RWARE \citep{christianos2020shared}, and MPE \citep{lowe2017multi} are incorporated to evaluate the algorithms on cooperative MARL.

-All PyMARL-based libraries follow the centralized training decentralized execution setting as PyMARL.
-There also exist other MARL libraries that are built in different styles and serve for their unique purposes.

-{\bf \href{https://github.com/starry-sky6688/MARL-Algorithms}{MARL-Algorithms}} \cite{MARLAlgorithms} is a library that covers broader topics compared to PyMARL including learning better credit assignment, communication-based learning, graph-based learning, and multi-task curriculum learning.
-Each topic has at least one algorithm, with nine implemented algorithms in total.
-The testing bed is limited to SMAC.